 Hike to Deadvlei, the most famous salt pan of Sossusvlei

 Explore incredible deserts and search out endangered African animals

 Eat exotic local cuisine

 Soar above the sand dunes and the Skelton coast

 We invite you to join our friendly gay group to explore the diversity of Namibia.
 Because of its sparse population, Namibia has a richer variety of wildlife than many of its neighbors.
-During this tour we will stay in 6 different habitats in which to observe the animals, even camping for two nights for an unforgettable experience.
-From some of the highest sand dunes in the world in the Kalahari Desert, to the rugged Atlantic coastline, to the wide savanna, this gay safari tour will take us on a scenic exploration of this remote country in Africa.
-We will create a once-in-a-lifetime journey.
+During this tour we will stay in a variety of habitats in which to observe the animals, even camping for two nights for an unforgettable experience.
+From some of the highest sand dunes in the world in the Namib Desert to the rugged Atlantic coastline to the wide savanna, this gay safari tour will take us on a scenic exploration of this remote country in Africa.
+For this reason, we will create a once-in-a-lifetime journey.

 Day 1: Welcome to Windhoek

 We will be transferred from the airport to our hotel in Windhoek for the night.
 No group activities are scheduled for today, so rest up and relax after your long flights.
 If everyone arrives in time, we will have our Welcome Dinner tonight, otherwise, we will meet up for a drink if you arrive earlier in the day, your host will reach out!

 This morning we will enjoy breakfast before departing to our first safari lodge.
 Upon arrival, we will get checked in, have our orientation and enjoy lunch together.
 Then it’s time for our first game drive into the Kalahari Dunes and a sundowner!
 Afterward, we will enjoy dinner in our first lodge of the tour.

 Day 3: Onward to the Tok Tokkie Trail